 The Key Takeaways from The Best TED Talks

-The Golden Circle is the reason great organization and great leaders are, well, great.
+The Golden Circle is the reason great organizations and great leaders are, well, great.
 Here’s the idea in short:

 - What (the outer ring): Every single organization and person on the planet know what they are doing.